-As required by our City Charter, I submit for your consideration a recommended budget for fiscal year 2019.
+As required by our City Charter, the FY 2019 budget was presented to you in July and reflects the amendments approved by you at the September 17, 2018 Council meeting.
 It is aligned with the priorities you set in the 2016 - 2019 Strategic Plan and reflects your goals and guidance expressed during the year.

 This budget is defined primarily by a lack of revenue.
 Your ability to balance the expectations of a "full service city" with our ability to pay for those services has reached the tipping point.
 While growth in revenue has been dwindling for a decade, we have now seen that move below the zero growth mark, and into an area of significant reduction over previous years.
 Throughout this erosion of funding, we, the City's staff, have managed resources responsibly, kept promises made to citizens and started making good progress in lowering poverty and unemployment.